yclas/guides/docs/Technical-understanding-yclas-themes.md

 -   Styles
 -   JavaScript

-*This guide is only for Yclas Self-hosted!*

-This guide is written to help you understand how to  **manage your way around our themes**,  **modify a theme**  and, perhaps,  **create your own theme.**  In the following sections we explained theme architecture, HTML structure, file linking, styles and javascript.
+This guide is written to help you understand how to  **manage your way around our themes**,  **modify a theme**  and, perhaps,  **create your own theme.**  In the following sections we explaine theme architecture, HTML structure, file linking, styles and javascript.

 *This guide requires a bit of technical knowledge.*